lukasdante/soccer_robot/README.md

 `/home/ball_finder/Scripts/src/soccer_dynamic.py` - this is the Python script you are running (which is the default)

-## How do I change the script I run during runtime?
+## How do I change the script I run during startup/boot?

 1. Open crontab by typing `crontab -e` in the terminal.
 2. If you want to change from `soccer_dynamic.py` to `ball_finder.py` for example, just change the `soccer_dynamic.py` to `ball_finder.py`.
 As easy as that, take note that you can see the code way below the crontab script, you just have to change that.